Gmina Lubrza, Opole Voivodeship

 Gmina Lubrza is a rural gmina (administrative district) in Prudnik County, Opole Voivodeship, in south-western Poland, on the Czech border.
 Its seat is the village of Lubrza, which lies approximately 4 km east of Prudnik and 43 km south-west of the regional capital Opole.

 The gmina covers an area of 83.15 km2, and as of 2019 its total population is 4,324.

 The gmina contains part of the protected area called Opawskie Mountains Landscape Park.

 Villages

-Gmina Lubrza contains the villages and settlements of Dobroszowice, Dytmarów, Jasiona, Krzyżkowice, Laskowice, Lubrza, Nowy Browiniec, Olszynka, Prężynka, Skrzypiec, Słoków and Trzebina.
+Gmina Lubrza contains the villages and settlements of Dobroszowice, Dytmarów, Dytmarów-Stacja, Jasiona, Krzyżkowice, Laskowice, Lubrza, Nowy Browiniec, Olszynka, Prężynka, Skrzypiec, Słoków and Trzebina.

 Neighbouring gminas

 Gmina Lubrza is bordered by the gminas of Biała, Głogówek and Prudnik.
 It also borders the Czech Republic.